acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 I give others freekeys and all the others shortcuts available for windows management.
 If you prefer use another key, you can try, combination of all special keys together is yet unecessary and incompatible or simply.

-The unforgettable set always off
+The unforgettable set always off.

 ```autohotkey
 $!²::